-- Harrietsham C of E Primary School recognises that children are vulnerable to extremist ideology and radicalisation.
-Harrietsham C of E Primary School is aware of our duty under section 26 of the CounterTerrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation. - Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow for making a Prevent referral.
+- St. Peter-in-Thanet recognises that children are vulnerable to extremist ideology and radicalisation.
+St. Peter-in-Thanet is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation.
+Staff will have online Prevent training each year.
+Updates will be shared with staff in line with KCSIE and the Prevent Duty guidance for schools. - Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow for making a Prevent referral.
 If there is an immediate threat, the police will be contacted via 999.